Skip to content Skip to footer

 Weather

-Tauranga enjoys a mild oceanic climate with warm summers (average temperature around 23°C) and mild winters (average temperature around 13°C).
-Rainfall is spread throughout the year, with the wettest months from June to August.
-Humidity levels are moderate, and air quality in Tauranga is generally good.
+Tauranga enjoys a temperate climate with warm summers (average 20-25°C) and mild winters (average 10-15°C).
+The region experiences moderate rainfall throughout the year, with the wettest months usually from May to August.
+Humidity levels are relatively comfortable, and air quality is generally good.

 Language